MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-online-limits.md

 ## Authoring limits

+*Authoring* is the act of everything the user does while developing in the Power Query editor, such as creating, modifying, or testing queries.
+The data that's shown in the editor is a preview that might not reflect the full data set.
+The data isn't persisted until the user saves or applies the query.
 Authoring limits are the same across all products.
-During authoring, query evaluations return previews that may be subsets of the data.
-Data is not persisted.

 Hourly Evaluation Count: 1000